 ◘ Fig. I-31 Different numbers of shoots of some species of the beech forest in four consecutive summer half-years from 1968 onwards.
 Avenella was not yet counted in 1968 (modified after Ellenberg et al 1986).

-Lmax is determined by the water balance; for the hygrophilous species require a moist soil and do not tolerate high saturation deficits of the air, such as occuring at full insolation.
+Lmax is dependant upon the water balance; for the hygrophilous species require a moist soil and do not tolerate high saturation deficits of the air, such as occuring at full illumination.

 Lmin is a starvation threshold for the plants.
 The light intensity is just sufficient to enable the production of the substances necessary for development.
 In general, the dead forest shade begins in the forest at 1% of daylight, in which not only the fruiting bodies of heterotrophic fungi can be found but also holosaprophytes among the flowering plants, for example the bird's nest orchid (Neottia nidus-avis) (◘ Fig. I-32).

-◘ Fig. I-32 Neottia nidus-avis (Orchidaceae) is a holosaprophyte that lives in dead forest shade, e.g. in the beech forests of Saguramo-Sedaseni in Georgia, but also in many beech forests in Germany, and manages without daylight, has no chlorophyll and does not assimilate (Photo: E. Fischer).
+◘ Fig. I-32 Neottia nidus-avis (Orchidaceae) is a holosaprophyte that lives in dead forest shade, e.g. in the beech forests of Saguramo-Sedaseni in Georgia, but also in many beech forests in Germany, and manages without daylight, has no chlorophyll and does not assimilate (photo: E. Fischer).

 Another very important factor for the herbaceous layer is the competition of tree roots.
 In the dry forest areas bordering the forest steppes, the water factor is of great importance.
 The trees, whose cell sap concentration is higher than that of the herbs, are able to develop high suction tensions in suction roots and thus to extract water from the soil better than the herbs.
-As a result, the soil in such beech forests is "bare" (► Fig. I-15).
+As a result, the soil in such beech forests (Fagetum nudum) is "bare" (► Fig. I-15).
 If, on the other hand, the tree roots are cut through, thus eliminating their competition, herbs establish themselves on the forest floor, a sign that the limiting factor was not the light conditions but the water.

 In very shallow soils, the tree roots also take the nutrients for themselves, especially the nitrogen.
-The herbs have to make do with what the tree roots leave.
-As a result, only undemanding herbs such as Luzula luzuloides, Avenella flexuosa, Potentilla sterilis, Vaccinium myrtillus, etc. are found in such forests.
+The herbs have to make do with what is left by the tree roots.
+As a result, only herbs with low nutrient requirements such as Luzula luzuloides, Avenella flexuosa, Potentilla sterilis, Vaccinium myrtillus, etc. are found in such forests.

 5.5 Water balance

-In the Solling, the sum of precipitation is the only input variable for water turnover.
-The output is distributed between evaporation and runoff, each of which consists of partial variables (◘ Fig. I-33).
+In the Solling, the sum of precipitation is the input variable for water turnover.
+The output consists of evaporation and runoff, each of which consists of partial variables (◘ Fig. I-33A).
 In the water balance equation, internal water fluxes can also be taken into account in the forest, such as crown runoff and stem runoff, which plays a role in beech but is negligible in spruce (◘ Fig. I-34).

-◘ Fig. I-33 Compartment model of the water balance in the ecosystem with a level location in the Solling (As = subsurface runoff; E = evaporation; I = interception; N = precipitation; Nd = crown runoff; Ns = stem runoff; dR = storage size; T = transpiration).
+◘ Fig. I-33 A Compartment model of the water balance in the ecosystem with a level location in the Solling (Rs = subsurface runoff; E = evaporation; I = interception; P = precipitation; Pd = crown runoff; Ps = stem runoff; dS = storage size; T = transpiration).
 The width of the arrows indicates the magnitude (modified after Ellenberg et al. 1986).

+◘ Fig. I-33 B Dependence of the annual values of the stand precipitation (Nb), the interception (I) and the deep infiltration (Au) on the amount of the total precipitation (N) for the beech (B) and spruce (F) old wood stocks in the Solling for the Years 1969 to 1975 (after Ellenberg et al. 1986, Lozan & Breckle 2021).

-Interception is the proportion of water that is retained in the stand.
-In the beech forest, the walker gets really wet from 3 mm of rain, in the spruce forest only from about 5 mm of precipitation.
+Interception is the proportion of water that is retained in the canopy.
+In the beech forest, the walker gets really wet if rain exceeds 3 mm , in the spruce forest it is only from more than 5 mm of precipitation.